-

 9. What happens if I ignore CCFS 2026?

-After 15 July 2026, normal ₹100 per day additional fees will continue, and the Registrar of Companies may initiate enforcement action.
+After 15 July 2026, an additional fee of ₹100 per day shall be levied from the original date of default without any upper cap, and the Registrar of Companies may initiate enforcement action.

 10. How do I know if my company is eligible under CCFS?